A Guide to Local Laws Governing Campaign Contributions

 - The contract or series of contracts in the same fiscal year has a total anticipated or actual value of $100,000 or more in a fiscal year.

 If these conditions are met, then the contributor is prohibited from making a contribution to the candidate.
-This applies from the time that the contractor submits a proposal to the City to become a party to the contract until either (a) negotiations regarding the proposal terminate (and the contractor is not awarded the City contract), or (b) twelve months have passed since the contract was approved.
+This applies from the time that the contractor submits a proposal to the City to become a party to the contract until either: (a) the termination of negotiations for such contract; or (b) twelve months from the date the contract was approved.
+For unsuccessful bidders who are not awarded the contract, the restriction applies from the submission of proposal for a contract until the contract is awarded.

 Affiliates of a contractor are the entity’s directors, principle officers (including its chairperson, chief executive officer, chief financial officer, chief operating officer, or any similar position), individuals or entities holding a share of the organization of greater than ten percent, and any subcontractor listed on the organization’s bid for a City contract.